amenafaruqi/UROP_2019/README.md

 - Save all files in the same directory as the Python script before running.
 - Check docstrings for instructions on how to use each of the defined functions.
 - Parameters used to generate each simulation file are given in the accompanying report.
+- The file lightcurve_analysis.py contains all code used to anaylse TSI, Kepler and simulation data.